RobertoBorges98/mflix-MongoDB-using-Javascript-/README.rst

 your operating system.

 Once the installation is complete, you may need to restart your computer before using the command line tools.
-You can test that it's installed by running the following command: